jeremyk-91/advent-of-code/README.md

 the problem was obvious.
 I'd still not be confident doing more sophisticated debugging like this, but having a simple print-based method should simplify things a lot going forward.

+## Day 8
+Time taken: 12 minutes | Time I'd expect in Java: 5 minutes

+This one is also largely a question of following the instructions.
+I initially got a wrong answer for part 1 because I accidentally read the target layer as the one with the most zeroes as opposed to fewer.
+I found it a bit strange that part 1 didn't actually reference the positions of the pixels; I simply built frequency tables, treating each layer as an amorphous string.

+Part 2 was pretty much as expected, given the way the question was set up I figured we would get to decoding the images.
+I was a bit unsure about what to do for the edge case where all layers are transparent.
+I decided to just throw, though in general this wouldn't quite make sense for image editing programs.
+I'm not sure if a sub-linear algorithm exists, it feels like you need to read enough pixels to be sure you've found the first non-transparent one.

+I was a bit worried reading the answer off the puzzle would have been a bit more puzzle-hunty, possibly involving some kind of steganography.
+Or, perhaps worse...

+### Jeremy's part 2 idea

+> As in the real Part 2, but the image is 8 pixels tall and 1,000,000 pixels in width.
+  It is guaranteed that the image contains a message consisting of letters from the English alphabet, but it is not guaranteed that the same letter is *exactly* represented in the same way.
+  To help you out, it is guaranteed that letters don't overlap, and are definitively separated by two columns of white pixels - furthermore, it is never the case that a single letter has an internal gap of two columns of white pixels.

+In other words, an OCR problem!
+Thankfully the real part 2 could be done by hand.